Harsh-00/Mobile_Ordering_front/README.md

 State management in the application is handled using Context API, which provides a way to pass data through the component tree without having to pass props down manually at every level.
 This approach simplifies state management and ensures that state changes are efficiently propagated across the application.

-## Contributing

-We welcome contributions to the project!
-To contribute, follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-    ```bash
-    git checkout -b feature-name
-    ```
-3. Commit your changes.
-    ```bash
-    git commit -m 'Add feature name'
-    ```
-4. Push to the branch.
-    ```bash
-    git push origin feature-name
-    ```
-5. Create a pull request on GitHub.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.